-form of punishment [8] that prison as a form of mass incarceration came about.
-Before that time, prison had been used sparingly, in no small part because it would have been an inefficient form of punishment when compared to the ease of use of the stocks, whipping, branding or hanging.
-Instead, it was largely reserved for pre-trial confinement, the extraction of confessions under torture and for holding debtors until they had repaid what they owed (including fees for board and lodging plus any extra bribes paid to the jailor).
+Prison as an institution has been around in one form or another for millennia, yet it was not until relatively recent times, with the ending of transportation to the colonies as a form of punishment [8] that prison as a form of mass incarceration came about.
+Before that time, prison had been used sparingly, in no small part because it would have been an inefficient form of punishment when compared to the use of the stocks, whipping, branding or hanging.
+Instead, it was largely reserved for pre-trial confinement and the extraction of confessions under torture and for holding debtors until they had repaid what they owed (including fees for board and lodging plus any extra bribes paid to the jailor).
 Almost all of these forms of gaol were privately owned and run for profit by the local nobility and gentry.
 [9]